jeffhowarth/ee-edu/src/geoMethods.md

 print("geoMethods dictionary", geo.help);    // Prints dictionary of all tools in module.
 ```

-This will print the module's help dictionary, which lists all methods and url links to their docs.
+The code block above will import the module and print the module's help dictionary, which lists all methods and url links to their docs.
+You only need to import the module once in a script the calls method in the module.
+I usually place the above code near the top of my script (under the header).

+---

 ## __docs in eePatterns__

 __A globe icon :earth_americas: identifies methods from module.__

 In the METHODS documentation, the :earth_americas: symbol identifies a method that requires the geoMethods module.
 To use any of these methods, you will need to include the [import module](#import-module) in your script prior to calling the method.

+---

 ## __peak under hood__